 Concentrations of Risk - The Organization maintains its cash in bank deposit accounts which, at times may exceed federally insured limits.
-Accounts are guaranteed by the Federal Deposit Insurance Corporation up to \$250,000.
-At December 31, 2010, SOA did not maintain any balances in excess of FDIC insured limits.
+Accounts are guaranteed by the Federal Deposit Insurance Corporation up to \$250,000 (except through December 31, 2012, non-interest bearing deposits are fully insured by the FDIC).
+At December 31, 2011, SOA did not maintain any balances in excess of FDIC insured limits.